Six Hazards of Hurrying

 Being thankful requires time to slow down and notice the very good aspects of your life and appreciate them.
 When you’re moving at break-neck speed experiencing and expressing gratitude are nearly impossible.

 4. Unrealistic Expectations

-5. The world revolves around ME!
+5. The World Revolves Around ME!

-6. I am important
+6. I Am Important

-Romans 12:1-2 MSG with my own thoughts added in brackets:
+Romans 12:1-2 (MSG) My own thoughts added in brackets: